what is hazard in digital electronics | Types of hazards in digital electronics

 Static Hazard

-For example, if the signal level is ‘1’ for all time but due to some static hazard it will become from ‘1’ to ‘0’ for a small amount of time, or if a signal level is ‘0’ for all time but due to some static hazard it will become from ‘0’ to ‘1’.
+For example, if the signal level is ‘1’ for all time but due to some static hazard it will go from ‘1’ to ‘0’ for a small amount of time, or if a signal level is ‘0’ for all time but due to some static hazard it will become from ‘0’ to ‘1’.

 Static 1 Hazard: